Mumbai, 400092,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Aditya College of Architecture and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 150 Aditya College of Architecture employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Aditya College of Architecture has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2018, Microsoft 365 for Collaboration in 2019, TCS iON Digital Campus for Education ERP in 2016 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Aditya College of Architecture has purchased the following applications: TCS iON Digital Campus for Education ERP in 2016, Microsoft 365 for Collaboration in 2019, Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2018 and the related IT decision-makers and key stakeholders.

 We have been analyzing Aditya College of Architecture revenues, which have grown to $15.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Aditya College of Architecture intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.